EduardoVaca/Design-Patterns-App/README.md

 # Design-Patterns-App

 This app was a project for Software Architecture Design were we had to implmement a Timer/ToDo app with as much Design Patterns as possible.

+You can find the video of the app [here](https://youtu.be/pZ1JH00lnUs).

-I was able to inculde the following:
+In the project I was able to inculde the following patterns:

 ## 1. MVC
 By default an iOS app follows the Model View Controller pattern.
 You have your controllers, models and UI files for the views.